tamnguyenbbt/Okapi/README.md

 * With Selenium, it is very annoying that to check what happens on page 5 and you have to run the test from beginning which starts to interact with page 1, then moving to page 2, and so on.
 This is time wasting.

 * Okapi allows you to run the test going through from page 1 to 4 then stop your test but not closing the browser.
-ANd while scripting page 5, you can always run the test to confirm what you have done on page 5 is correct.
+And while scripting page 5, you can always run the test to confirm what you have done on page 5 is correct.
 BUT you run on the previous opened browser which stays at page 4.

 ````
 [Test]